dimanech/scroll-snap-carousel/README.md

 ## Features

-* Progressive enhancement, basic funtionality available without JS
+* Progressive enhancement, basic functionality available without JS
 * Responsive
 * LTR and RTL directions support
-* Plays well with dynamic content
 * AAA ARIA accessibility (focus of elements and visibility for AT)
 * Could be controlled from keyboard (tab, arrows), mouse, touch etc. without any JS logic (Chrome has bug with arrows navigation)
 * Scroll up to all elements, not just 1 at the time

 ### Infinite scrolling

-It is hard to explain why this marquee-like pattern even needed in carousels.

-Since carousels mostly represents large lists user should have feels of extremes of the list.
-For that type of content more important good browsing UX than "auto scrolling".
+Could be implemented but would be performance fall.
+Since it based on scroll we have boundaries of the list.

 ## Browser compatibility